Gervaies History, Family Crest & Coats of Arms

 Jean Gervais, born in 1621, son of Urbain and Jeanne (née Pebise), travelled from Angers, France to Montreal, Quebec in The Great Recruit of 1653.
 After his arrival in New France, Jean married Anne Archambault, daughter of Jacques and Françoise (née Toureau), on 3rd February 1654.
 He worked in Quebec as a baker and a land clearer until his death on 12th March 1690 in Montreal.
 His wife, Anne, passed away on 30th July 1699.

-Important Dates for the Gervaies family
+Early History of the Gervaies family

 This web page shows only a small excerpt of our Gervaies research.
 Another 131 words (9 lines of text) covering the years 1200, 1307, 1460, 1702, 1733, and 1814 are included under the topic Early Gervaies History in all our PDF Extended History products and printed products wherever possible.